In this post we show you how to create a bootable Windows 10 USB on Ubuntu Linux using a free application called ‘WoeUSB’.

 Installers for Ubuntu 16.04 LTS 32-bit are also available.

 2. Run WoeUSB

-The app is super simple to use.
+The app is very easy to use.

-First select a valid Windows 10 ISO image using the file selector, and then select the correct USB drive you want to install it to from the ‘Target device’ section.
+First, select a valid Windows 10 ISO image using the file selector, and then select the correct USB drive you want to install it to from the ‘Target device’ section.

 If you don’t see your USB device listed in the ‘Target device’ section make sure it’s attached and then click the ‘refresh’ button to update the list of attached devices.

 3. Hit install